Building products that actually matter.

 ProblemCommercialize UPMC intellectual property into a standalone healthcare AI company

-Create: Mission + Value PropositionDevelopers get a robust data platform and APIs to unlock the 50-80% of patient data captured in unstructured clinical notes.
+• Create: Mission + Value PropositionTeams building AI, ML, GenAI, LLMs, and SLMs for healthcare get a robust data platform and APIs to unlock the 50–80% of patient data trapped in unstructured clinical notes - without building the data infrastructure themselves.

 What the platform does